 This blog is about us:

 Spencer, who has a great sense of a humor.
 He is funny and real and one of the most authentic people I know.
-He loves Nerf guns, legos, medical shows, off-roading, and anything to do with construction.
+He loves engines, working outdoors, medical shows, and anything to do with construction.
 He has an incredible memory.
 He never forgets a name or a face, and he is steadfastly loyal to those he loves.
 As our first child, Spencer got to put up with us as we found our way as new parents, and thankfully seems to be turning out okay, despite our mistakes.

 Tegan, who blessed us with the wonders that come with having a girl after three boys.
 She is funny, energetic, and outspoken.
-She loves Dora the Explorer, princesses, tea parties, and make-believe.
-She finds farts very funny.
-She has a big, bold personality in a tiny body, and I truly love watching the new ways she learns to express herself.
+She loves playing games, science experiments, dancing, acting, and playing with her friends.
+She has a big, bold personality in a small body, and I truly love watching the new ways she learns to express herself.
 She is often singing songs, telling stories, and making up jokes.
 She is beautiful, inside and out, and she is a bright light that shines no matter where she is.

 This is our life… our messy and crazy and beautiful life.